STATEMENT OF PURPOSE

 The main presenting need, as identified in pupils’ EHC plans, is Social, Emotional and Mental Health difficulties, as well as an increasing number of pupils with Autistic Spectrum Difficulties, Attention Deficit Hyperactivity Disorder and Asperger Syndrome.
 SEMH is considered a learning disability.
 Additionally, the school expects to meet the needs of pupils with a range of needs described above.
 The school has limited access for disability which is addressed in the School’s Disability Access Plan.

-Hertfordshire County Council Children Services Department are the admissions authority for the school’s day and residential provision.
+Hertfordshire County Council Children Services Department are the admissions authority for the school’s provision.
 Children Services/SEN policy is to place pupils in the school able to meet the pupils’ needs, nearest to where they live.
-Pupils will in the norm, come from the north and the east of the county and from other areas of the county as needs arise.
+Pupils will in the norm, come from the north and the east of the county.
 Referrals from ‘out of county’ are considered if referred through Hertfordshire County Council SEN procedures.
 The school has a well-established admission process, which seeks to confirm the appropriateness of the initial referral.
 The referral documentation is reviewed and the pupil and carers are subsequently invited to the school for an initial meeting.
 This meeting will focus on an explanation of the school’s philosophy and approach to the management of behaviour.
 This will be followed by a second meeting at school, or in the family home, where a designated member of staff will gather more specific information about the pupil’s needs, presenting difficulties and background.
-An admission will be agreed if both the carers and the school believe that the school is best placed to meet the pupil’s needs and importantly there is an acceptance that the pupil has the capacity to choose to change his/her behaviour.
-Residential places are offered when it is jointly agreed between the school and the carers that the pupil would benefit from the opportunity for enhanced educational and behavioural progress provided by the increased consistency of management, stability of routines and relationships possible in the residential setting.
-Residential placements are not offered for reasons of care alone.
-All residential placements are approved, via a panel of local authority/headteacher colleagues.
+An admission will be agreed if both the carers and the school believe that the school is best placed to meet the pupil’s needs.
+For the vast majority of pupils they will start Larwood School on a Wednesday or Thursday and in full time provision.
+If there is a need for adaptation and a staggered start, which gradually builds over time, we will discuss and agree with this parents during the admissions process.

 Larwood has no religious affiliation.
 The school respects any religious or dietary requirements requested by parents or carers.